Where Telegram Save Videos?

 2. How can I access the videos saved in Telegram’s cache folder?

 To access the videos saved in Telegram’s cache folder, you can use a file manager app on your device.
-Navigate to the Telegram folder, usually located in the internal storage, and look for the “Telegram Video” or “Telegram Cache” folder.
+Navigate to the Telegram folder, usually located in the internal storage, and then open the “Telegram Video” or “Telegram Cache” folder.
 Here, you will find the videos that have been saved temporarily.

 3. Are the videos saved in Telegram’s cache folder encrypted?

 No, the videos saved in Telegram’s cache folder are not encrypted.
-Telegram’s end-to-end encryption only applies to messages sent between users, ensuring that only the intended recipients can access the content.
-However, once a video is saved in the cache folder, it can be accessed anyone who has physical access to your device.
+Telegram’s end-to-end encryption only applies to messages and calls, ensuring that they remain secure and private.
+However, the videos saved in the cache folder can be accessed anyone who has physical access to your device.

 In conclusion, Telegram saves videos in its cache folder on your device.
-While this provides quick access to media files, it’s important to remember that the cache folder is not intended for long-term storage.
-If you wish to keep videos for an extended period, it is advisable to manually save them to your device’s internal storage or an external SD card.
+While this provides quick access to videos, it’s important to remember that the cache folder is not intended for long-term storage.
+If you wish to keep videos for an extended period, it is recommended to manually save them to your device’s internal storage or an external SD card.